Accessibility Skip to Top Navigation Skip to Main Content Home | Change Text Size | Contact IRS | About IRS | Site Map | Español | Help

 • The filing of a suit by the United States against you to collect the joint liability.

-• The issuance of a section 6330 notice, which notifies you of the IRS' intent to levy and your right to a collection due process (CDP) hearing.
-The collection-related notices include but are not limited to Letter 11 and Letter 1058.
+• The issuance of a section 6330 notice, which notifies you of the IRS's intent to levy and your right to a collection due process (CDP) hearing.
+The IRS usually sends a section 6330 notice by issuing a Letter 11 or Letter 1058.

 Where To File

 Do not file Form 8857 with your tax return or the Tax Court.
-Instead, send it to:
+Instead, mail it to one of the following addresses.

 Internal Revenue Service